simplehostingserverd/truckingweight/README.md

 ---

 © 2025 Cosmo Exploit Group LLC.
 All Rights Reserved.
-Built with ❤️ by Cosmo Exploit Group LLC
+Designed and built with ❤️ by Michael Anthony Trevino Jr., Lead Full-Stack Developer at Cosmo Exploit Group LLC